 Turtle Excluder Devices

-For four decades, UGA Marine Extension and Georgia Sea Grant have worked with shrimpers to develop and test devices that allow turtles to escape from shrimp trawls and reduce bycatch.
+For four decades, UGA Marine Extension and Georgia Sea Grant has worked with shrimpers to develop and test devices that allow turtles to escape from shrimp trawls and reduce bycatch.

 The fishing industry in Georgia is making efforts to reduce bycatch, which is unwanted fish and other marine creatures caught during commercial fishing for a different species.
 The use of turtle excluder devices (TEDs) reduces bycatch, protects important species and yields a larger amount of target product.